Basic

 Light ships

-Arm has 2 light ships, the Dolphin which is specialized for close combat and the Skater which has several support roles.
-The decade is fast has decent health, and deals a lot of damage, but has a low los.
-A group of them can surround and take out larger ships or defenses.
-A group of Dolphins can take out an early sea base against an unprepared opponent.
-Early combat is likely to revolve around Dolphins while the map is mostly open before larger ships can effectively use their higher range to get an advantage.
+The Dolphin is fast, sturdy, and deadly, but has a low sight range and is defenseless vs. subs.
+A group of them can surround and take out larger ships or defenses, or the sea base of an unprepared opponent.
+Early combat on a mostly open map is likely to revolve around Dolphins before larger ships can effectively use their higher range to get an advantage.
 Dolphins can still be useful in mid-/late-game if you can use a large group of them to flank the opponent.

 The Skater can provide vital intel with its high line of sight and short range sonar, and it has stealth (no radar signature) which makes it possible to scout the edges of the opponent's base without them seeing your unit.
 The Skater is equipped with a light laser, which lets it take out unprotected targets, but it loses cost for cost against other combat ships.